calmjs/calmjs.dev/README.rst

       A headless webkit with JavaScript API capable of interfacing with karma; this enables the running of integration JavaScript tests.
   |sinon|_
-      A set of spies stubs and mocks for JavaScript for working with a unit testing framework.
+      A set of spies, stubs and mocks for JavaScript, for working with unit testing frameworks.

   Plus other integration packages that get them to work with each other, namely the various ``karma-*`` packages for integration with |karma|.